theobald-software/theobald-software.github.io/_includes/_content/en/bw-infocubes-and-bex-queries/bw-cube-extraction-settings.md

 **Dimension on Columns** allows selecting another dimension/structure than the measure (key figures) dimension on the column axis.
 This swaps the measures and the selected dimension: the measures are placed on rows, the selected dimension is placed on columns.

 Note that:
-- your BEx Query must contain a dimension strucure.
+- your BEx Query must contain a dimension structure.
 - dimension filters on columns are not applied.
 - the selected properties for the new column dimension are ignored.
 - unit columns are only supported when *key figures* is selected for the columns.